Adroiti/docs-for-code-review-tools/Cppcheck/redundantCopyLocalConst.md

-Pattern: Redundant copy local const
+Pattern: Redundant copy for local `const`

 Issue: -

 ## Description

-The const variable is assigned a copy of the data.
+The `const` variable is assigned a copy of the data.
 You can avoid the unnecessary data copying by converting to const reference.

 ## Further Reading